Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     If `--debug` is passed and brewing fails, opens a shell inside the temporary folder used for compiling.

     If `--use-llvm` is passed, attempt to compile using the LLVM front-end to GCC.
-    *NOTE*: Not all formulae are compatible with LLVM, especially C++-based ones.
+    *NOTE*: Not all formulae will build with LLVM.

     If `--ignore-dependencies` is passed, skip installing any dependencies of any kind.
 If they are not already present, the formula will probably fail to